tommasozeri/Financial-Risk-Management/README.md

 Data Cleaning and Preparation
 After importing, the code performs the following operations:
-- Converts dates to `Date` format ands selects only the relevant column of the closing price of the time series data.
+- Converts dates to `Date` format and selects only the relevant column of the closing price of the time series data.
 Then it renames columns for better readability.
 - Merges datasets based on date, retaining only common rows and converts variables to numeric format for statistical analysis.

 **Linear Regression Models** %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%